citp/privacy-policy-historical/t/tc/tcf/tcfexpress.com.md

 **Sharing Your Information with TCF Companies**

-We share all the non-public personal information we collect about you, as described above, with our TCF affiliated companies for a number of reasons, such as:
+We share all the non-public personal information we collect about you, as described above, with our TCF-affiliated companies for a number of reasons, such as:

   * To protect you.
 The information we maintain about your customer relationship helps us identify you.